Behavioral Health Resources

 >Eye-Movement Desensitization (EMDR)

 EMDR, developed in the 1980’s by Francine Shapiro, PhD, is an evidence-based treatment for PTSD and individuals experiencing distress from traumatic memories, which is supported by the WHO and the U.S. Dpt.
 Of Veteran’s Affairs.
 The treatment focuses directly on the memory, and is intended to change the way that it is stored in the brain, thus reducing or eliminating the distressing experience or associated problematic behaviors.
-It can assist people in working through the memories, sensations, and emotions associated with a trauma and resume more adaptive and healthy processing.
-While there has been controversy around the mechanism of action for this treatment—assuming that the eye movements were tantamount to pseudoscience and the only efficacious aspect is the exposure to the traumatic memory akin to exposure therapy—there is mounting evidence to the contrary, underscoring the efficacy of the bilateral eye movements as well.
+It can assist people in working through the traumatic memories, sensations, and emotions associated and reclaim a healthier life.
+While there has been controversy around the mechanism of action of EMDR While some likened the eye movements to pseudoscience and asserted that the only efficacious aspect is the gradual exposure to the traumatic memory, there is mounting evidence to the contrary, underscoring the efficacy of the bilateral eye movements as well.
+There is also emerging support for bilateral stimulation as a neuroscience-based method to improve emotion regulation, generally speaking.

 >Emotional freedom technique